Scientology-1972-org/merge-dvd-tracks-2-mp3/README.md

 3. `bash aiff-merge-sox-with-renamer.sh /path-to-folder/your-audio/`
 4. Take out merged audios from /path-to-folder/your-audio/output

-And he will make an output folder inside that path with files to be processed.

-He will parse all files from sub-folders too!
-You can keep all named audios as folders, containing lists of audio files (01Track.aiff, 02Track.aiff etc.) to be merged.
-And he will grab all files from sub-folders and put the name of each folder to generated outputely-merged audio file.
+Script do parce all the files from sub-folders too!
+You can keep all audios as named folders, containing lists of audio files (01Track.aiff, 02Track.aiff etc.) inside that folders.
+And script grab all files from sub-folders and put the name of each folder to generated outputely-merged audio file.

 !
 Renamer included as a confirmation dialog inside script, he is preparing tracks for proper sorting for cases where names started with digits like «01-Track.mp3» and he allowing not to mix it by sorting with track like «10-Track.mp3»